2216924554LR/COMP9418-Advanced-Topics-in-Statistical-Machine-Learning/README.md

 ### Task 5
 Tree-augmented Naïve Bayes Classification
 Calculate the whole Bayesian Network is pretty expensive.
 If we can figure out which two factors are closely related, it will reduce a lot of calculation.

+## Assignment2

+### Background
+In this assignment, we write a program that plays the part of a “smart building”.
+This program will be given a real-time stream of sensor data from throughout the building, and use this data to decide whether to turn on the lights in each room

+### Models
+We use Hidden Markov Model and Naïve Bayes Model.
+The specific description is written in the report.